gazebosim/gz-sim/tutorials/log.md

 \page log Logging

-Ignition records two types of information to files:
+Gazebo records two types of information to files:

 * Console messages
     * From the server process only, not the GUI